 - licensed physician who is trained in the evaluation and management of concussions or a licensed health care professional with such training designated by such physician; or

 - a licensed neuropsychologist trained in the evaluation and management of concussions or who has postdoctoral training in neuropsychology and specific training in the evaluation and management of concussions.
 [Note: unlike some other states, and an earlier version of the bill, certified athletic trainers, while they may remove a player from play, may not give the medical clearance required for return to play.]

 - Pre-season concussion informational meetings optional.
 A school may hold an informational meeting prior to the start of each athletic season for all ages of competitors regarding concussions and other head injuries, the importance of proper concussion management and how pre-season baseline assessments can aid in the evaluation, management and recovery process.

 - Penalties.
-A first-in-the-nation provision requires the governing body of a public school to establish the following mimimum penalties for a coach failing to remove a player with signs or symptoms of concussion from play or allowing a player to return to play without medical clearance:
+The governing body of a public school must establish the following minimum penalties for a coach failing to remove a player with signs or symptoms of concussion from play or allowing a player to return to play without medical clearance:

 - 1st violation: suspension for remainder of season;

 - 2nd violation: suspension for remainder of season and next season; and

 - 3rd violation: permanent suspension from coaching.
 (Note: The only other state with a penalty provision for violations is Connecticut, which allows the State Board of Education to revoke the coaching permit of a coach found to be in violation of its law)